 In this place you go to reconnect to God or to your higher faith or to your peace within – whichever of these resonates with you.
 It is essentially the place where love returns you to love, where you reconnect to yourself, and you nourish your higher faith.
 You can pray, you can dance, you can decorate your water well and the land around it with anything you want.
 It’s meant to bring you clarity and peace – and root you within your spiritual core – this is your power.
 Through this you awaken your intuitive wisdom and clarity.
 This place is also what allows you to surrender completely.
 As women, it is hard for us to loosen our control, because often times, unfortunately, we don’t have the partner or environment to support us in this.
 And many decisions and responsibilities fall on us, with very few people with whom we can truly and open share with.
 In this place, in your sacred place, you can undress in the unknowing, you can unburden yourself.
 Fall into surrender, into the hands that can hold you.
 You don’t have to know it all, or to have it all figured out or have yourself together in life all the time.
 There are timings and powers beyond us all – beyond the hands of our man-made clocks.
 It is okay to let go, and let God.

-In your secret place you should always ask yourself: how do you feel?
+In your secret place you can ask yourself: how do you feel?
 What makes you feel happy?
 What excites you?
 What excites you which you haven’t done in a while?
 How does love feel like, how does being loved feel like, where do you feel that?
 What do you want, what do you need?
 What do you desire?
-Your sacred secret place is only for you – it is your place of connection and where you retain your full self.
+Your sacred secret place is only for you – it is your place of connection.

 Having stability is one of the most important things for a woman – because otherwise she feels off balance.
 Of course external stability is needed – such as financially, emotionally and all that builds trust – provided by her partner.
 But she also needs to have some space within her where she can fully trust in her changing seasons – which gives her stable source of energy and connection to self – where water runs freely in its flowing yet the stones of the well give it stability.
 A woman needs to be rooted in her spiritual core, and it is her faith and connection to heart that allow her to do that.
 She needs to remember that it is okay not to know, not to do.
 She needs to remember her true power – that her power is the one that comes from her mere presence in everyone’s life – through her listening and through her loving heart – and that especially when she feels she isn’t “doing anything”, she actually is doing all she ever needed to do anyway.
 Because she is the stream towards everything, she is the bridge that allows all others to reach their high hearts also.